yadicep/super_hero/README.md

 # **MEET YOUR SUPERHERO**

 ## Description
-The application is designed to search for information about superheroes.
+The application is designed to retrieve information about superheroes using the <a href="https://www.superheroapi.com/" target="_blank">Superhero API</a>

 ## Technologies Used
 HTML5, CSS3, Pure JavaScript